Powerapps Lookup

 • Then enter the following lookup function in the Text body to display the name of the parent account.

-Once you complete all the above steps one by one, you can view the parent account under the opportunities section.
+Once you complete all the steps above, you can view the parent account in the Opportunities section.

 • You can insert another list screen.
 Also, you can add ‘data source’ as ‘accounts’.